techidaily/site-youtube-blog/source/_posts/ed-unleashing-potential-growth-in-youtube-traffic-for-2024.md

 Pull the curtains open and welcome your audience through the private window into your life.
 Treat your Snapchat audience less as a faceless crowd but as your friends and family.
 Take them on a private tour, show them unseen footage of your video, and don’t be afraid to use the filters, text, and theme to liven up your content.

-Start following some [popular YouTubers on Snapchat](https://vidooly.com/blog/youtubers-on-snapchat)and you can quickly see how they are using it.
+Start following some [popular YouTubers on Snapchat](https://vidooly.com/blog/youtubers-on-snapchat) and you can quickly see how they are using it.
 Don’t use Snapchat as a place to perform, but instead a place for you to be spontaneous.
 Remember these content don’t last forever, so don’t take forever planning it out, just start doing it.

 Promoting your Snapchat account can be hard if you are not a celebrity.
 Unlike Facebook, Twitter, or Instagram, there is no in-app discovery or suggested users feature in Snapchat.
 The user will have to search for who they want to follow.
 Unless someone already knows about you, it’s unlikely that they will be following you on Snapchat.
 This makes promoting your account to your viewers essential for growth.